ReUsed – Reusable Products

 Ways of Circular Construction

-In the spirit of the circular economy, materials and recyclable materials are kept in a cycle.
-To this end, we distinguish between four different paths of circularity:
+In terms of the circular economy, materials and recyclables are kept in a cycle.
+For this purpose, we distinguish between different paths of circularity:

-- In reuse, the initial product is dismantled and directly reused without reprocessing.
+In reuse, the initial product is dismantled and directly reused without reprocessing.
 The product can either be used in the same building or in another building.
-The highest potential for ecological as well as economic added value (quality).
-Direct reuse is in fact the highlight of circular construction.
+The ecological, economic and functional quality remains almost completely intact.

 An Urban Material Depot

 Using buildings as a source of materials and raw materials?
 With the urban mining concept, the entire stock of durable goods in our environment is considered as secondary raw materials – because every year, around 517 million tonnes of mineral raw materials are used in our environment.
 By using these secondary raw materials, the limited natural resources of our earth can be conserved: This is the only way we can counteract the worsening scarcity of resources.
 Information about the materials and raw materials used can be found in material and product databases such as Madaster: New digital technologies such as cadastres and material passports record and document the components used in buildings so that they can be reused after the usage phase or after conversions and demolitions.